Trailrunning

 Landschaftsbild von Neustift im Stubaital mit zwei Personen, die einen Trail hinauf laufen.

-For the first few running laps, it is advisable to choose easy, flat trails.
-You will soon be able to run through these, which is particularly good for motivation.
-If you are running with a sports watch, it is advisable, especially at the beginning, not to focus too much on time and heart rate, but to stop and enjoy nature from time to time.
+For the first few running laps it is advisable to choose easy, flat trails.
+You will soon be able to run through these without stopping, which is particularly good for motivation.
+If you wearing a sports watch it is advisable, especially at the beginning, not to focus too much on time and heart rate, but to stop and enjoy the view from time to time.
 This is how the greatest progress is made.

-At the same time, trail running is of course also something for very experienced runners.
-Anyone who is tired of the monotonous trotting along can look forward to new experiences with trail running.
-You can jump over roots and small streams, encounter deer and hasty animals in the forest and even find yourself all alone on a mountain peak.
+At the same time, trail running is of course also suitable for very experienced runners.
+Anyone who is tired of kilometre after kilometre on the same roads can look forward to new experiences with trail running.
+You can jump over roots and small streams, encounter deer and other animals in the forest and even find yourself all alone on a mountain peak.

 Traillrunning in der Nähe der Kaunergrathütte